Duality, Reconstruction, and Structural Toolkit Theorems in Algebraic Phase Theory: Duality Principles and Testing Objects

 Thus $\ker(\Phi'_{\mathcal P})$ is strictly larger than $\mathcal P^{(1)}$, which means that there exist elements $p,q \in \mathcal P$ with $p - q \notin \mathcal P^{(1)}$ that nevertheless act identically on all objects in $\mathcal T'(\mathcal P)$.
 Removing $T_0$ therefore identifies previously distinguishable phase elements and strictly weakens reconstructive power. \end{proof}

 \begin{remark} Testing objects make precise the principle that a phase is determined by how it acts.
-Unlike generators in classical representation theory, testing objects do not generate new representations by closure operations; rather, they generate \emph{detectability}: they isolate exactly the information about a phase that survives boundary collapse.
+Unlike generators in classical representation theory, testing objects do not generate new representations by closure operations; rather, they generate \emph{detectability}: they isolate the information about a phase that remains detectable after boundary collapse.

 Earlier papers establish rigidity islands and boundary quotients as intrinsic invariants.
 The present construction shows that these invariants admit a minimal and canonical dual encoding.
-Testing objects therefore provide the first intrinsically defined notion of minimal reconstruction data in Algebraic Phase Theory, and they play an essential role in the reconstruction and inevitability results proved later in the paper. \end{remark}
+Testing objects therefore provide the first intrinsically defined notion of minimal reconstruction data in Algebraic Phase Theory, and they play an essential role in the reconstruction results developed later in the paper. \end{remark}